Non Physical (aka Symbolic) Objects

 Objects and Conventions

-Business concerns are not limited to physical objects and are more than often set by convention independently of any materiality, as illustrated by agreements, events, or roles.
-As reducing multiple actual aspects is no more a problem, conventional objects can be directly mapped into symbolic representations; but, the flip side is that it may be difficult to distinguish between a business object and its system counterpart.
+Business concerns are not limited to physical objects and are more than often stand by convention independently of any materiality, as illustrated by agreements, events, or roles.
+Since reducing multiple actual aspects to a subset of relevant ones pose no problem, physical objects can always be directly mapped into some symbolic representation.
+Yet, when information systems are introduced, the flip side is that it may be difficult to distinguish between business objects and their symbolic counterparts.

 Symbolic representations and business counterparts

 Whereas the primary objective of information systems is to manage symbolic representations of business objects (aka surrogates), other symbolic objects are to be considered.